httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

-There is no use of the explicit `alg` signature parameter when using JOSE signing algorithms, as they can be signaled using JSON Web Keys or other mechanisms.
+JWA algorithm values from the JSON Web Signature and Encryption Algorithms Registry are not included as signature parameters.
+In fact, the explicit `alg` signature parameter is not used at all when using JOSE signing algorithms, as the JWS algorithm can be signaled using JSON Web Keys or other mechanisms common to JOSE implementations.

 # Including a Message Signature in a Message